 This video provides step by step instructions so that smallholders can use smart irrigation scheduling.
 All that is needed is a steel pipe and a storage container.
 Use for high or low pressure for any irrigation zone, big or small.
 The scheduling takes account of

 An angle grinder can be used to cut a slot in a length of steel pipe

 Remove the steel pipe from the soil and use the slot to inspect the moisture level in the soil

-An easy way to adjust your water usage is to use an adjustable dripper for your control dripper.
-Increase the flow rate to reduce your water usage, and reduce the flow rate to increase your water usage.
-For more details download the DIY Solar Measured Irrigation Training Manual for Smallholders or the Unpowered Measured Irrigation Training Manual for Smallholders.
+An easy way to adjust your water usage rate is to use an adjustable dripper for your control dripper.
+Increase the flow rate to reduce the water usage rate, or reduce the flow rate to increase the water usage rate.
+For more details download Measured irrigation scheduling

-As your crop grows and the water requirement of the crop changes, you may wish to repeat the process of adjusting the water usage.
+As your crop grows and the water requirement of the crop changes, you may wish to repeat the process of adjusting the water usage rate.

 Adjustable dripper used as control dripper